OpenEnergyPlatform/open-MaStR/docs/advanced.md

 ### MaStRDownload

-!!! warning "MaStRDownload is deprecated"
+!!! warning "MaStRDownload has been removed"
-    Since `v0.16.0` the `MaStRDownload` class is deprecated and cannot be used anymore.
+    In versions > `v0.16.0` the `MaStRDownload` class cannot be used anymore.

 ### MaStRMirror